Tuning Algorithmic and Architectural Hyperparameters in Graph-Based Semi-Supervised Learning with Provable Guarantees: Preliminaries

-We study the generalization ability of several representative parameterized families of algorithms.
-That is, we aim to address the question of how many problem instances are required to learn a hyperparameter $\rho$ such that a learning algorithm can perform near-optimally for instances drawn from a fixed (but unknown) problem distribution.
+\paragraph{Complexity Measures and Generalization Bounds.} We study the generalization ability of several representative parameterized families of algorithms.
+That is, we aim to address the question of how many problem instances are required to learn a hyperparameter $\rho$ such that a learning algorithm can perform near-optimally for instances drawn from a fixed problem distribution.
 Clearly, the more complex the algorithm family, the more number of problem instances are needed.\looseness-1

-Specifically, for each algorithm $f_{\hat{\rho}}$ trained given $m$ problem instances, we would like to bound the generalization error, i.e.\ the difference in the empirical $0$-$1$ loss and the average $0$-$1$ over the distribution:
+Specifically, for each algorithm $f_{\hat{\rho}}$ trained given $m$ problem instances, we study the difference in the empirical $0$-$1$ loss and the actual $0$-$1$ on the distribution:

-To quantify this, we consider two learning-theoretic complexity measures for characterizing the learnability of algorithm families: the \textit{pseudo-dimension} and the \textit{Rademacher complexity}.
+To quantify this, we consider two complexity measures for characterizing the learnability of algorithm families: the \textit{pseudo-dimension} and the \textit{Rademacher complexity}.\looseness-1

 \begin{definition}[Pseudo-dimension] Let $\mathcal{H}$ be a set of real-valued functions from input space $\mathcal{X}$.
 We say that $C = (X^{(1)}, ..., X^{(m)}) \in \mathcal{X}^m$ is \textbf{pseudo-shattered} by $\mathcal{H}$ if there exists a vector $r = (r_1, ..., r_m) \in \mathbb{R}^m$ (called ``witness'') such that for all $b = (b_1, ..., b_m) \in \{\pm1\}^m$ there exists $H_b \in \mathcal{H}$ such that $sign(H_b(X^{(k)})-r_k) = b_k$. \textbf{Pseudo-dimension} of $\mathcal{H}$, denoted \textsc{Pdim}($\mathcal{H}$), is the cardinality of the largest set pseudo-shattered by $\mathcal{H}$. \end{definition}